-“Start Together” Sundays: Most Sundays are “Start Together” Sundays.
-On these Sundays children begin their day at 10:30 in the sanctuary sitting with their families.
+- “Start Together” Sundays: On Start Together Sundays, children from K-6th grade begin their day at 10:30 in the sanctuary sitting with their families.
 They are invited to participate in a part of the service called “Time for All Ages” – usually a short story or discussion.
 Sometimes they are invited to sit at the front of the sanctuary if they would like.
 You are welcome to accompany your child to the front if it would help your child feel more comfortable.
-After “Time for All Ages,” teachers walk the children to their classrooms.
+After “Time for All Ages,” the congregation sings the children out and the RE teachers walk the children to their classrooms.

-“Stay Together” Sundays: “Stay Together” means that there are no classes and children will remain with their families for an Intergenerational Service.
+- “Stay Together” Sundays: “Stay Together” means that there are no classes and children will remain with their families for an Intergenerational Service.
 These services are crafted to be meaningful for all ages.
-There are “Chalice Bags” in the foyer of the church for those who are able to have a fuller experience if they keep their hands busy.
+There are activity “Chalice Bags” in the foyer of the church for those who are able to have a fuller experience if they keep their hands busy.
 Look for a “Nursery Chalice” bag if your child is under three years old.
 People of all ages have been known to use Chalice Bags!

-Religious Education Worship Services:
+- Religious Education Worship Services:

-Religious Education Service in the Sanctuary: These services are led by RE participants who take turns choosing readings and topics.
+- Religious Education Service in the Sanctuary: These services are led by RE participants who take turns choosing readings and topics.